DPS International, Gurgaon is an authorised IB World School for the Primary Years Programme.

 PYP CURRICULUM FRAMEWORK:

-The PYP curriculum framework begins with the premise that students are agents of their own learning and partners in the learning process.
+The PYP curriculum framework is based on the premise that students are agents of their own learning and partners in the learning process.
 It prioritises people and their relationships to build a strong learning community.

 PYP students use their initiative to take responsibility and ownership of their learning.
 By learning through inquiry and reflecting on their learning, PYP students develop knowledge, conceptual understandings, skills and the attributes of the IB Learner profile to make a difference in their lives, communities, and beyond.